Java 8 introduced new classes for date and time to resolve the long-standing issues of existing APIs:

 Date object to a

-// current date and time Date date = new Date(); System.out.println("Current date: " + date); // get the Instant of current date (in millis) Instant now = date.toInstant(); // convert instant to local date/time LocalDateTime localDT = LocalDateTime.ofInstant(now, ZoneId.systemDefault()); System.out.println("Local date: " + localDT); // convert instant to zoned date/time ZonedDateTime zonedDT = ZonedDateTime.ofInstant(now, ZoneId.systemDefault()); System.out.println("Zoned date: " + zonedDT);
+// current date and time Date date = new Date(); System.out.println("Current date: " + date); // get the Instant of the current date (in milliseconds) Instant now = date.toInstant(); // convert instant to local date/time LocalDateTime localDT = LocalDateTime.ofInstant(now, ZoneId.systemDefault()); System.out.println("Local date: " + localDT); // convert instant to zoned date/time ZonedDateTime zonedDT = ZonedDateTime.ofInstant(now, ZoneId.systemDefault()); System.out.println("Zoned date: " + zonedDT);

 Here is the output of the above code snippet:

 Current date: Thu Dec 19 14:37:38 PKT 2019 Local date: 2019-12-19T14:37:38.606 Zoned date: 2019-12-19T14:37:38.606+05:00[Asia/Karachi]

 In this in-depth article, we looked at Java 8 new date and time API in detail with examples.
 Java 8 new date and time APIs are thread-safe and developer-friendly with easier-to-use utility methods and far better zoned date-time handling.

 Here is a short summary of the new date and time APIs we have discussed above:

 - Local Date & Time API: Local date and time API is intended for local date and time operations when you no longer need the timezone information.